hebrides/intern-training/README.md

 ### Linting

 You must understand linting.
-Linting is a workflow process where you use tools to impose style guidelines on your code in order to find bugs and improve its maintainability.
+Linting is a workflow process that imposes formatting rules on your code.

 1) https://stackoverflow.com/questions/8503559/what-is-linting#8503586
 2) https://youtu.be/St1YSNoB36Y